BLCM/bl3hotfixes/README.md

   ([GBX Post](https://borderlands.com/en-US/news/2019-11-21-borderlands-3-patch-hotfixes-nov-21/),
   [Local Post Archive](gbx_info_archive/2019-11-21-patch_and_hotfixes.md))
 * **2019-11-22**: Small hotfix update to revert a change to Megavore which was having unintended consequences.
-Also seems to buff sniper rifles a bit.
+Also seems to add in some sniper rifle buffs which had been removed with yesterday's update.
   ([GBX Tweet](https://twitter.com/GearboxOfficial/status/1198014507991224320),
   [Local Archive](gbx_info_archive/2019-11-22-megavore_revert.md))